A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Preliminary Analyses and Fairness Criteria

 \subsubsection{Access Fairness: Counterfactual Analysis with Random Forest}

-Access fairness investigates potential inequalities in the quality of kidneys allocated across different ethnic groups, using the KDPI score as a key metric.
-We employed a counterfactual analysis using a random forest algorithm to isolate the effect of ethnicity on KDPI scores, while accounting for other influential factors.
+Access fairness investigates potential inequalities in the quality of kidneys allocated across different ethnic groups, using the LKDPI score as a key metric.
+We employed a counterfactual analysis using a random forest algorithm to isolate the effect of ethnicity on LKDPI scores, while accounting for other influential factors.
 To implement our methodology with five-fold cross-validation, consider the framework,

-where $\hat{X}_{2}$ denotes the predicted KDPI score, $N = 500$ is the number of trees, $T_l$ is the $l^{th}$ tree's prediction, and $\mathcal{Z}$ represents the feature set encompassing 14 predictors consisting of both recipient and donor characteristics.
+where $\hat{X}_{2}$ denotes the predicted LKDPI score, $N = 500$ is the number of trees, $T_l$ is the $l^{th}$ tree's prediction, and $\mathcal{Z}$ represents the feature set encompassing donor clinical and demographic characteristics involved in the computation of LKDPI scores (age, eGFR, BMI, SBP, ethnicity, smoking history, hypertension, diabetes, hepatitis C status, HLA mismatches, donor-recipient gender pair, ABO incompatibility, and donor-recipient weight ratio), along with recipient socioeconomic covariates such as education, insurance type, employment status, and UNOS transplant region.
 The random parameters $\Theta_l$ for each tree $l$ govern the tree construction process by determining the subset of features randomly selected for evaluating splits at each node, with cross-validation determining that 12 features at each split yielded optimal model performance.
 Each tree is constructed by recursively splitting nodes, maximizing information gain at each split.
-Trees are grown to their maximum depth, with splitting continuing until each terminal node contains no fewer than 5 samples, ensuring a balance between model complexity and predictive power.
+Trees are grown to their maximum depth, with splitting continuing until each terminal node contains at least 5 samples, ensuring a balance between model complexity and predictive power.